-Survivor settlement: A lump sum equal to 1 month of the pension the deceased would have been entitled to with 120 insurance months for each 6-month period of insurance coverage.
+Survivor settlement: A lump sum equal to 1 month of the pension the deceased would have been entitled to with 120 months of coverage is paid for each 6-month period of coverage.
 An orphan receiving the settlement may continue to receive family allowances.

-Benefit adjustment: Pensions are adjusted by decree for changes in the cost of living and the legal minimum wage, depending on the financial resources of the system.
+Benefit adjustment: Benefits are adjusted by decree for changes in the cost of living and the legal minimum wage, depending on the financial resources of the system.
 (The last adjustment was made in 1997.)